-You can apply the typing. final decorator to a class to indicate to mypy that it should not be subclassed:
+You can apply the typing.final decorator to a class to indicate to mypy that it should not be subclassed:

+'''

+from typing import final

 @final

 class Leaf:

 ...

 class MyLeaf(Leaf): # Error: Leaf can't be subclassed

 ...

 '''

 The decorator acts as a declaration for mypy (and as documentation for humans), but it doesn't actually prevent subclassing at runtime.